PURPOSE OF THIS ARTICLE

-There are three beasts in Revelation that are described as having seven heads and ten horns, namely:
+There are three beasts in Revelation that each has seven heads and ten horns.
+They are:

 - a lion (7:4);